2019 One Whole Step for Man

 One Whole Step for Man features two songs by Lauren Mayer:

-- Science Fact & Science Fiction (world premiere) – The technology depicted in the 1960s in Star Trek is in some cases prescient and in others ridiculous, but we sometimes can't be completely sure which.
+- Science Fact and Science Fiction - The technology depicted in the 1960s in Star Trek is in some cases prescient and in others ridiculous, but we sometimes can't be completely sure which.
+(World premiere)

-[ performance audio / performance with slide show / demo ] - Women in Space (world premiere) – Although today we think nothing of female astronauts, it's worth remembering that it was once a revolutionary idea, and frustrations remain.
-Just last month, the first all-female spacewalk had to be reassigned because the International Space Station didn’t have two spacesuits that fit the women.
+[ performance audio / performance with slide show / demo ] - Women in Space - Although today we think nothing of female astronauts, it's worth remembering that it was once a revolutionary idea, and frustrations remain.
+As recently as spring 2019, the first all-female spacewalk had to be reassigned because the International Space Station didn't have two spacesuits that fit the women.
+(World premiere)

 [ performance audio / performance with slide show / demo ]